Georgy Chernov: Achievements

 In 1940 an expedition led by engineer-geologist G.A.
 Chernov traveled to the coast of Khaipudyrskaya Bay (Barents Sea) to carry out a detailed geological survey and review the available information on the oil-bearing Usinsk area.
 Thus began Chernov's long-time efforts to find oil in the Bolshezemelskaya tundra.
 Chernov described this period of his life as discovering gas in Naryan-Mar, and oil deposits in the area of Colva and Kharyaga, at the mouth of the Black River, and on the coast of the Barents Sea.
 In 1973, at one of the most promising deposits, trained geologists found the first oil, Usinsk field, near the city of Usinsk.

 Chernov was also a talented popularizer of scientific knowledge.
-He wrote over 160 scientific papers, monographs and popular books on the history and archeology of the Timan-Pechora Basin.
+He wrote over 160 scientific papers, monographs and popular books on the history and archaeology of the Timan-Pechora Basin.
 He published many popular works, including "Tourist trips to the Pechora Alps", "Half a century in the Pechora area", and dozens of articles and essays on the history of geological research in the Komi region.
 Chernov also published articles on tourism and environmental protection.